reb2020/5no-schema/README.md

       schema: {}, // Can describe object schema
       prefilled: false, // This value is optionally, indicate filling or not by default field
       defaultValue: null, // This value is optionally
-      format: 'YYYY-MM-DD HH:mm:ss', // This value only for Date type
+      format: null, // This value only for Date and Number types
       required: true, // true or false
       filters: [], // Can be 'trim', 'upperCase', 'lowerCase' or custom functions
       validators: [], // Can be custom functions